Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Introduction

 \section{Introduction}

 A major challenge in statistical inference is that of characterizing and balancing statistical utility with the privacy of individuals from whom data is obtained~\cite{DuncanLa86,DuncanLa89,FienbergMaSt98}.
 Such a characterization requires a formal definition of privacy, and \emph{differential privacy} has been put forth as one such formalization~\cite[e.g.,][]{ DworkMcNiSm06, BlumLiRo08, DworkRoVa10, HardtRo10, HardtTa10}.
 In the database and cryptography literatures from which differential privacy arose, early research was mainly algorithmic in focus, and researchers have used differential privacy to evaluate privacy-retaining mechanisms for transporting, indexing, and querying data.
-More recent work aims to link differential privacy to statistical concerns~\cite{DworkLe09, WassermanZh10, HallRiWa11, Smith11, ChaudhuriMoSa11, RubinsteinBaHuTa12}; in particular, researchers have developed algorithms for private robust statistical estimators, point and histogram estimation, and principal components analysis, among other procedures.
-Guarantees of optimality in this line of work have typically been with respect to a fixed class of estimators, where the goal is to approximate the estimators themselves under privacy-respecting transformations of the data.
-There has also been recent work in a more inferential vein that treats the data as random, and aims to recover aspects of the underlying population.
-Such analyses have been carried out within the context of classification problems as well as the ``probably approximately correct'' framework of statistical learning theory~\cite[e.g.][]{KasiviswanathanLeNiRaSm11,BeimelKaNi10}.
+More recent work aims to link differential privacy to statistical concerns~\cite{DworkLe09, WassermanZh10, HallRiWa11, Smith11, ChaudhuriMoSa11, RubinsteinBaHuTa12}; in particular, researchers have developed algorithms for private robust statistical estimators, point and histogram estimation, and principal components analysis.
+Guarantees of optimality in this line of work have often been non-inferential, aiming to approximate a class of statistics under privacy-respecting transformations of the data at hand and not with respect to an underlying population.
+There has also been recent work within the context of classification problems and the ``probably approximately correct'' framework of statistical learning theory~\cite[e.g.][]{KasiviswanathanLeNiRaSm11,BeimelKaNi10} that treats the data as random and aims to recover aspects of the underlying population; we discuss this work in Section~\ref{sec:related-work}.